xifu-irap/dmx-NGL-fw/README.md

 ## 2. Commands

-   Questasim and Nxmap must be previously installed.
+   Questasim and nxdesignsuite must be previously installed.

    The parameters of the modelsim.ini file must be configured as follows:
    PathSeparator = :
    DatasetSeparator = /

-   The script simu/script/no_regression.do must indicated the NXMAP3_MODEL_PATH where are located the vhdp files (deliver in Nxmap archive and located in /share/modelsim/).
+   The script simu/script/no_regression.do must indicated the NX_MODEL_PATH where are located the vhdp files (deliver in nxdesignsuite archive and located in /share/modelsim/).

    - Synthesis tool:
       1. Position to the root path directory
-      2. Run command: nxpython /synthesis/nx/nxmap_script.py
+      2. Run command: nxpython /synthesis/nx/nx_script.py

    - No regression analysis (<path_dmx_fw> replaced by the Demux firmware location):
       1. Position to the path directory for result simulation storage (choosen by user)
       2. Run command: vsim -do <path_dmx_fw>/simu/script/run.do -l transcript
       3. The no regression results are stored in directory /simu/result

+   - Code coverage analysis:
+      1. Run no regression analysis
+      2. Position to the path directory for result simulation storage (choosen by user)
+      3. The code coverage analysis is stored in directory /coverage/coverage/index.html

    - Play a specific unitary test, signal chronograms display (<path_dmx_fw> replaced by the Demux firmware location):